 Weapons or equipment that should have been checked on a regular basis may have developed a fault which remained unreported; food supplies may have been kept in inadequate conditions and were unfit for human consumption.
-New safety equipment meant to protect armed forces members may be of inferior quality because somebody wanted to save money and didn’t consider the consequences.
+New safety equipment meant to protect Armed Forces members may be of inferior quality because somebody wanted to save money and didn’t consider the consequences.

-The result is invariably the same: a person will get hurt through no fault of their own.
-In the case of armed forces personnel, such negligence or human error can have terrible, even fatal consequences, given the nature of their duties.
+The result is invariably the same; a person will get hurt through no fault of their own.
+In the case of Armed Forces personnel, such negligence or human error can have terrible, even fatal consequences, given the nature of their duties.

 Making an armed forces injury claim